 Thank you for choosing ‘Back in Brighton’ for your osteopathic care.

-The purpose of this information is to explain what will happen during your consultation.
+The purpose of this information is to explain what will happen during your consultation and potential examination and treatment and explains consent issues, as laid down by the General Osteopathic Council in the Osteopathic Practice Standards.

-Please read carefully the content below, so that you are familiar with the procedure before you arrive for your appointment.
+Please read carefully the content below, so that you are familiar with giving consent and the procedure of the consultation, examination and osteopathic treatment, before you arrive for your appointment.

 The Initial Consultation